openaps/AndroidAPSdocs/docs/EN/index.rst

    :glob:

    Safety First <./Getting-Started/Safety-first.md>
-   What is a Closed Loop System <./Getting-Started/ClosedLoop.rst>
+   What is a closed loop system <./Getting-Started/ClosedLoop.rst>
-   What is a closed Loop System with AndroidAPS <./Getting-Started/WhatisAndroidAPS.rst>
+   What is a closed loop system with AndroidAPS <./Getting-Started/WhatisAndroidAPS.rst>

 What do I need